• Granada 3 Packed Days

 NYC: Wanders Below Midtown

 In our first NYC post, we shared the story—why we came, what we loved, and how we somehow survived three months of nonstop motion.
 But the real heart of our time in New York was in the wandering.
 No agenda, no appointments, just laced-up sneakers and curiosity leading the way.
-Below we share a few perfect days.
+Below we share a few perfect days spent in NYC, wandering below Midtown.
 Hotel Chelsea and the Trailer Park Lounge Wander #1: Chelsea to Meatpacking Grab a coffee at Variety on 7th & 25th—a low-key gem with excellent cappuccinos (oat, extra hot) and shockingly un-New York prices.
-Walk west down 23rd St, past the newly revitalized Hotel Chelsea— once home to Janis Joplin, Arthur Miller, Sid…
+Walk west down 23rd St, past the newly revitalized Hotel Chelsea— once home…

 • Brooklyn Bridge, new york, skyline